Utah Admin. Code R315-261-4 - Exclusions

 the carbon dioxide stream that I am claiming to be excluded under Subsection

-waste at the Underground Injection Control (UIC) Class VI permitted facility,
+Underground Injection Control (UIC) Class VI permitted facility, and that

-and that injection of the carbon dioxide stream is in compliance with the
+injection of the carbon dioxide stream is in compliance with the applicable

-applicable requirements for UIC Class VI wells, including the applicable
+requirements for UIC Class VI wells, including the applicable requirements in

-The signed certification statement shall be kept on-site for no less than three
+certification statement shall be kept on-site for no less than three years, and

-years, and shall be made available within 72 hours of a written request from
+shall be made available within 72 hours of a written request from the director.

-the Director.
-The signed certification statement shall be renewed every year
+The signed certification statement shall be renewed each year that the

-that the exclusion is claimed, by having an authorized representative, as
+exclusion is claimed, by having an authorized representative, as defined in

-prepare and sign a new copy of the certification statement within one year of
+and sign a new copy of the certification statement within one year of the date

-the date of the previous statement.
-The signed certification statement shall
+of the previous statement.
+The signed certification statement shall also be

-also be readily accessible on the facility's publicly-available Web site, if
+readily accessible on the facility's publicly available website, if the website

-such Web site exists, as a public notification with the title of "Carbon
+exists, as a public notification with the title of "Carbon Dioxide Stream

 (i) Reserved